NickBevers/Quake-UI/README.md

 - **Contribute:** We welcome contributions from the community!
 Feel free to submit pull requests, suggest new features, or help improve documentation.

 ---
+## Design
+For those interested in our design process, you can follow it all via the following link to our [public Figma](https://www.figma.com/file/T0cBdvtIJNBqVbSlbi76wX/Component-library?type=design&node-id=106%3A13&mode=design&t=yfLr0iD8ra8TfqwG-1)

+---

 ## License